wctangcse/wctangcse.github.io/_posts/2021-12-14-sync-counter.md

 This means that when the counter counts up, $$A$$ = 0 to all FAs and $$C_{in0}$$ = 1.
 Similarly $$A$$ = 1 and $$C_{in0}$$ = 0 when we count down
-(1111 is 2's complement representation of -1, isn't it?)
+(1111 is the 2's complement representation of -1, isn't it?)

 You can now try to complete the table for rows 1 & 3.
 Then you should be able to work out the additional gates and connections required (if not, you can read on